comptoolsres/comptoolsres.github.io/py4e_reading_notes_1.md

 ### Ways to use Python

 Maybe even more so than Bash, there are a number of ways to use Python.
 With Bash, we started with running commands on the command line on HiPerGator and built up to writing scripts.
 In addition to an interactive python prompt and scripts, Python adds Jupyter notebooks and some really nice features in VSCode and other development environments.
-Which of these you choose to use is largely up to you, your preferences and the task at hand.
+Which of these you choose to use is largely up to you, your preferences, and the task at hand.

 #### Interactive Python Prompt

-Python has an interactive command prompt, like Bash:
+Python has an interactive command prompt, similar to the Bash command prompt:

 ```bash
 [magitz@login3 share]$ module load python3